HEP-FCC/FCCSW/mdi/index.md

 More accurate maps will be produced once the detectors provide and implement a realistic field map for their own solenoid and return fields.

 <details>
-<summary>More detailed on the 2nd iteration of the cryostat model</summary>
+<summary>Click for more details on the 2nd iteration of the cryostat model</summary>

 Second iteration of the cryostat model.
 Details on [MDI#79](https://indico.cern.ch/event/1679641/).